johnkmj/infernet-container-starter/projects/weave-chasm/chasmnet.md

 Now let's bring this service onchain!
 First we'll have to deploy the contracts.
 The [contracts](contracts)
-directory contains a simple foundry project with a simple contract called `PromptsGpt`.
+directory contains a simple foundry project with a simple contract called `PromptsWeave`.
-This contract exposes a single function `function promptGPT(string calldata prompt)`.
+This contract exposes a single function `function promptWeave(string calldata body)`.
 Using this function you'll be able to make an infernet request.

 **Anvil Logs**: First, it's useful to look at the logs of the anvil node to see what's